Comedian Volodymyr Zelensky Wins Ukraine’s Presidential Election With Overwhelming Majority

 “The outcome of the election leaves us with uncertainty [and] unpredictability,” Poroshenko said after exit polls were released.
 “I will leave office but I want to firmly stress — I will not quit politics.”

-A billionaire, Poroshenko rose to power in 2014 after an uprising in Ukraine overthrew the country’s pro-Russian government.
+The billionaire Poroshenko rose to power in 2014 after an uprising in Ukraine overthrew the country’s pro-Russian government.
 The departing president has warned that the new leadership could quickly fall under the orbit of Russian influence, but supporters of Zelensky refute the allegation.

 Since Russian forces annexed Ukraine’s Crimea peninsula five years ago, Ukrainian security forces have been fighting pro-Russian separatists in the eastern part of the country.
 Supporters of the incoming president hope that Zelensky will be able to help the country reach peace with an imminent ceasefire.